CassandraNnaji/Waze-App-User-Churn-Project-Machine-Learning-/README.md

-# Predicting Waze App user Churn
+# Predicting Waze App User Churn

 # Overview
 Waze is a navigation app that helps drivers around the world get to where they need to go, in the most safe and efficient amount of time.